Welcome to LassoGuide¶

 Lasso is a powerful programming language used to drive millions of web pages from servers around the world.
 It has an easy-to-master syntax and allows fast, flexible development and scripting.
 Lasso can be used in many ways, and as a language, provides a virtually infinite set of shortcuts for achieving development goals.

 What follows is a living set of documentation for the Lasso programming language.
 As this documentation will be improved over time, please review regularly during your development and feel free to ask questions or make suggestions for improvement.
-Send all requests or suggestions to email@example.com where we will review and answer as soon as possible.
+Contributions and pull requests can be made at the project’s Git repository.

 How to Use This Guide¶

 This guide has many parts and is intended to cover all aspects of the Lasso programming language.
 Due to the comprehensive nature of this guide, the following suggestions are provided to help you get the most out of this documentation without reading every word.